nota/gyazo-mcp-server/README.md

 ### Tools

+- `gyazo_search` - Full-text search for captures uploaded by users on Gyazo

+  - Search by keyword, title, app, URL, or date range
+  - Supports pagination for browsing multiple results
+  - Returns matching image URIs and metadata

+- `gyazo_image` - Fetch image content and metadata from Gyazo

+  - Retrieve specific images by ID or URL
+  - Returns both image content and detailed metadata

 - `gyazo_latest_image` - Fetch the most recent image from Gyazo

   - Returns both image content and metadata
   - Includes OCR text if available

+- `gyazo_upload` - Upload an image to Gyazo
+  - Upload images with base64 encoded image data
+  - Add optional metadata like title, description, referer URL, and app name
+  - Returns the uploaded image's permalink URL and ID

 ## Installation